-If Dr. Ahuja believes conservative treatments and therapies would be beneficial to try before considering surgery, there are a variety of options available.
+If Dr. Ahuja believes conservative treatments and therapies would be beneficial before considering surgery, there are a variety of options available.
 For more information on non-surgical treatment for spine pain, please visit our Lower Back Pain page.

-If your pain is still not improved to your satisfaction, Dr. Ahuja will recommend surgery at one of his three Wisconsin locations if he believes it will help improve your quality of life.
-You are never rushed into the decision to have surgery, since it is a big decision.
-If you decide to have surgery, we will schedule an additional office visit right before the surgery to prepare you for the surgery and answer any lingering questions.
+If your pain is not improved to your satisfaction follwing treatment, Dr. Ahuja may recommend surgery.
+If you decide to have surgery, we will schedule an additional office visit right before the surgery to prepare you for the surgery and answer any questions you may have.

 Neurosurgery & Endovascular Associates offers a variety of surgical services.
 To determine which one best fits your needs, schedule an appointment with our staff.

 In this surgery, a portion of a herniated disc is removed to relieve pressure on the nerves.
 Part of the lamina is also usually removed to gain access to the disc.